skukla/vm-from-scratch/README.md

 Next, we'll translate this block for the German store view.

-1. Switch the store view scope to `Luma > Luma Store > US English`
-2. Deselect `Use Default Value`
-3. `Save and continue`
-4. Switch the store view scope to `Luma > Luma Store > Deutsch`
+5. Switch the store view scope to `Luma > Luma Store > Deutsch`
-5. Deselect `Use Default Value`
+6. Deselect `Use Default Value`
-6. `Save and continue`
+7. `Save and continue`
-7. Update the text element:
+8. Update the text element:
 	1. Content Line 1:
 		1. Text: `Kostenloser Versand beantragt!`
-8. Save the dynamic block
+9. Save the dynamic block

 Next, we need to create a new Dynamic Block Rotator widget we'll use to display the :